matter-labs/zksync-web-era-docs/docs/dev/fundamentals/testnet.md

 Note, that the system is still in active development, so:

 - **Breaking changes are possible in the future.**
-- **Some of the updates may require regenesis**, i.e. erasing all the balances, smart contracts, and restarting the blockchain.
+- **Some of the updates may require regenesis**, i.e. erasing all the balances, and smart contracts, and restarting the blockchain.
 We will make sure to communicate all regenesis beforehand!
 Make sure to follow our [Discord](https://discord.gg/px2aR7w).

 :::